Custom Work Pricing

 *Fender eyelets, rack mounts, pump peg, water bottle mounts, shifter bosses, cable guides, and brake mounts. *Extra braze ons, and hand carved or vintage lugs available.

 *Complete build kits and service available and preferred!
-Bikes come out better if we make sure all the components will fit the frame, and intended use and vice versa.
+Bikes come out better if we make sure all the components will fit the frame, are compatible, and will work well for the intended use.

 Extra Custom work: